 As the village is split over two sides, there are two historic stone footbridges that allow you to cross over The Eye.
 They are ridiculously pretty and make an awesome photo opportunity.

 Make sure you have a look in the river to see what you might find, there are plenty of ducks that call it home.
 Or, on a sunny day, why not dip your toes in?
 You’ll always find plenty of people and horses having a paddle here.

 3. Visit the Old Mill Museum

 The Mill at Lower Slaughter is the main tourist attraction in the village.

 It has been mentioned in the Domesday Books in 1086, then became part of the Lower Slaughter Manor in the 16th century.
 But, what became of the mill after that?

 Well, by the 18th century, it became an independent business outside of the manorial estate.
-It was then the property of the Wilkins family who were cousins with John Wilkins & Sons.
+It was then the property of the Wilkins family who was cousins with John Wilkins & Sons.